 The Red Angel mystery has broken Spock's brain.
 Season 2 finds Spock unable to decipher what those Red Angel visions mean, and that has essentially broken his brain.
 Taking several months off from serving as Pike's first officer aboard the USS Enterprise, he secretly checked himself into a psychiatric facility on Starbase 5.

 "He's had an experience with the Red Angel that kind of pushed him beyond logic," Ethan Peck previously told TV Guide.
 "He has to uncover his emotional side to have a deeper understanding of what's going on."

-The signals are virtually unreadable but when a Starfleet ship does trace one of their locations, that often leads to someone in need of assistance.
-Discovery tracked one of the signals to an asteroid carrying the USS Hiawatha, a medical rig that crash-landed during the Klingon war, and they were able to save dozens of critically injured officers.
+The signals -- with help from the Red Angel -- lead to people in need.
+The signals are virtually unreadable, but when a Starfleet ship does trace one of their locations, it often leads to someone in need of assistance.
+Discovery tracked one of the signals to an asteroid carrying the USS Hiawatha, a medical rig that crash-landed during the Klingon War, and they were able to save dozens of critically injured officers.
 The crew also found the New Eden settlers through a new signal and realized the planet was just over an hour away from a nuclear winter before figuring out a way to save everyone.

-Michael Burnham (Sonequa Martin-Green) first saw the cloaked figure on a destabilizing asteroid while dangerously close to death, and again on New Eden just after a grenade went off right in front of her.
-The angel also came to the New Eden settlers while they were hiding out in a church during World War III on Earth.
+It's during these stressful times that the Red Angel also appears.
+Burnham first saw the cloaked figure on the destabilizing asteroid while dangerously close to death, and again on New Eden just after a grenade went off right in front of her.

+It's not a hallucination.
 Pike obtained a soldier's old helmet camera which captured the Red Angel on video, confirming that Burnham, Spock and the New Eden settlers weren't seeing a figment of their imaginations.
-The figure is indeed real — though we don't know what exactly it is just yet.
+The figure is, indeed, real.

 Catch Season 2 of Star Trek: Discovery Thursdays at 8:30/7:30c exclusively on CBS All Access.